 Questions?
 Please send a note to firstname.lastname@example.org.

 The below embedded webpage for the syllabus is also available here.
-A PDF version is also available (below the embedded version), but may not be as current.
+Check back often, as it is updated regularly throughout the semester.